Canadian Pacific Railway Limited (CP) attracts a new wave of investors despite economic turmoil - The Dwinnex

 Ratios:

-For a better understanding of CP, let’s look at its different ratios.
-It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 218.28 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 52.42.
+Our analysis of CP’s different ratios will help us gain a deeper understanding of the company.
+It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 213.61 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 51.30.
 For the most recent quarter (mrq), Quick Ratio is recorded 0.50 and its Current Ratio is at 0.60.
 In the meantime, Its Debt-to-Equity ratio is 0.51 whereas as Long-Term Debt/Eq ratio is at 0.47.

 Upgrades & Downgrades